 5 Easy Tips to Take Care of Dry Winter Skin

 Your skin is your body's first line of defense against the harsh elements of the outside world, and the elements get even harsher in the cold months of winter.
-On some people with extremely sensitive skin, the winter blues left untreated can leave uncomfortable and unsightly rashes.
-Thankfully, there are plenty of simple and easy dry winter skin solutions.
+For people who have extremely sensitive skin, the bitter winter weather can lead to uncomfortable and unsightly rashes.
+Thankfully, there are plenty of simple and easy ways to prevent dry winter skin.
 By following just five quick tips, you can fight off dry winter skin in just a few minutes each day.

 1. Make Oil Your Best Friend